bangsluke/bangsluke.github.io/docusaurus/docs/Helper Documentation/6ProjectReleaseChecklist.md

 - Check that if you have a fixed header, the page scrolls to the correct position when clicking on a link - (<https://calvinke.com/seo/fixed-header-anchor-css/>)
 - Check that the site works on all devices and browsers - [BrowserStack](https://www.browserstack.com/)
+- Check that input boxes are using the correct attributes to help user input - <https://better-mobile-inputs.netlify.app/>

 ## GitHub Information